SharePoint/sp-dev-docs/docs/business-apps/power-apps/get-started/create-your-first-custom-form.md

 1. To change the image of **Image1** from the sample image to the project owner's profile photo, you can use the Office 365 Users connector to retrieve the photo by the owner's email.
 First, [connect your custom form to the Office 365 Users connector](https://docs.microsoft.com/powerapps/maker/canvas-apps/connections/connection-office365-users).

-1. In the formula bar, change the property to **Image**, and enter `Office365Users.UserPhoto(DataCardValue5.Selected.Email)` as the formula.
-The user photo from the owner's Microsoft 365 user profile appears in **Image1**.
+1. To retrieve the project owner's profile photo by email, in the formula bar, change the property to **Image**, and enter `Office365Users.UserPhoto(DataCardValue5.Selected.Email)` as the formula.
+The user photo from the owner's Office 365 user profile appears in **Image1**.

     ![Set image picture](../../../images/gs01-set-image-picture.png)